 I have a longstanding, love/hate relationship with Craigslist.
 Mostly love though.
 I've made quite a bit of money from selling things off of it but have also had to deal with flaky buyers and dishonest people.
 Overall though, I've learned to navigate the choppy waters of selling things on Craigslist and have learned quite a bit in the process.
 I'm going to share with you my top ten things I've learned (the hard way) when it comes to selling your stuff.
-Hopefully this can put you one step ahead of the typical buyer/seller so you can make some quick money!
+Hopefully this can put you one step ahead of the typical buyer/seller so you can make some quick money!1.
+Price it right

 Image Credit: allspire

 It all comes down to pricing things right.
 But how do you know how much someone will pay for your item?
 I start by doing a little research on my local Craigslist.
 For example, if I am going to sell a couch, I search it and see how much people have their couches listed for.
 It helps give you an idea of the range you can expect for the condition of your item.
 If you have no response or offers in a week or two, you've probably priced it a little too high.
 Knock the price down a bit and re-list your item.
 Tip: Often times I will get a lower offer immediately after I list something.
 My response usually looks something like this, "Thanks for your offer but since I just listed the item, I am going to keep my price firm for a few more days.
 If it doesn't sell at the price I'm asking, I will get in touch with you."

 A clear, informative title and description are very important.
 Start by thinking of the words you would use when searching an item similar to the one you're selling.
 Make sure you use keywords in your title so when people search Craigslist, your item will be sure to come up.
 After you've figured out your title, make sure you include as much information in your description of the item.
 Here are a few things think about including in your description:

 - What you're selling: Start every ad by explaining what your item is -- even if it is very clear in the title.